Theatre

 TH 213 Acting II: Realism

-Content: Rehearsal with more complex texts of realism from such playwrights as Ibsen, Chekhov, Churchill, Stoppard.
-Integration of voice and body work, deepening a sense of truth in emotional and intellectual expression.
-Actors work with instructor on individual acting problems, share research in texts and historical periods, learn how to help each other take acting explorations further.
+Content: Intensive exploration and rehearsals of complex texts from historical and contemporary realistic dramatic literature.
+Integration of voice and body work, deepening a sense of truth in emotional and intellectual expression, and increased focus on detailed scene work and audition preparation.
+Actors work with instructor on individual acting problems, engage in deep-dive scene and play analyses, and rehearse and perform multiple scenes and audition pieces.
 Writing: script analysis, historical research, bibliography, observations.
 Additional projects in movement and voice.

 Prerequisites: TH 113.